antonbezr/Space-Invaders/README.md

 * Ship - UFO flying above enemies.
 * Lives - Player's lives count.
 * Score - Player's score.

-<b>Sprite Objects:</b>
-* Player - The cannon controlled by the player, 1 instance in `PlayState.java`
-* Enemy - Individual enemy controlled by the computer, 5 instances in `EnemyGroup.java`
-* EnemyGroup - Group of 5 enemies controlled by the computer, 11 instances in `PlayState.java`
-* Block - Individual bunker block protecting the player, 14 instances in `BlockGroup.java`
-* BlockGroup - Group of 14 bunker blocks forming a complete bunker, 4 instances in `PlayState.java`
-* Laser - Laser fired by either player or enemy, 1 instance in `Player.java`, time-dependent number of instances in `Enemy.java`
-* Ship - UFO flying above enemies, 1 instance in `PlayState.java`
-* Lives - Player's lives count, 1 instance in `PlayState.java`
-* Score - Player's score, 1 instance in `PlayState.java`, 1 instance in `GameOverState.java`

 ## Gameplay: